Essential-coding/milestone-1/README.md

 - Use radio buttons for feedback and type a message if you have any questions.

-- Type email adress in the contact forum, its not a must but if you want to give feedback then you ought to do it
+- Type email adress in the contact forum, its not a must but if you want to give feedback then you ought to do it.

+## Wireframes

+For the wireframes i used a tool called marvelapp.
+It is simple and understanding and it gave the feeling of simplicity when it came to drawing the wireframes , because it made the drawing and the overall look of using the tool easy without any complications.

+View my wireframes for different screen sizes to be more specific:

+- Desktop Wireframes

+- Tablet Wireframes

+- Mobile Wireframes